Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: Hamiltonian Function and Integrals of Motion

-This Hamiltonian system is integrable, the system of differential equations has 4 independent integrals of motion: the value of the Hamiltonian $H$, the energy $E=-p_t$ of the particle, the angular momentum $L= p_\varphi$, and the Carter integral $Q$.
-The first 3 integrals are immediate to obtain from the structure of the Hamiltonian, however the last one, $Q$ was obtained by Carter in \cite{carter,rana} proposing a separation of variables of solution of the resulting Hamilton--Jacobi equation in other canonical coordinates.
+This Hamiltonian system is integrable, and the equations of motion have 4 independent integrals: the value of the Hamiltonian $H$, the energy of the particle $E=-p_t$ , the angular momentum of the particle $L= p_\phi$, and the Carter integral $Q$.
+The first 3 integrals are obtained immediately from the structure of the Hamiltonian, however, the last one, $Q$ was obtained by Carter in \cite{carter} solving the Hamilton-Jacobi equation using the technique of separation of variables with another set of canonical coordinates \cite{rana}.
 From that approach is possible to obtain the first-order geodesic equations in a natural way.
-Those differential equations in the Boyer-Lindquist coordinates are given by
+Those ordinary differential equations in the Boyer-Lindquist coordinates are given by

-This set of differential equations is very convenient for analysing the analytical important properties like bifurcations of the integrable system \cite{bizyaev,teo,rana,rana1}.
-However, for the numerical calculations in the present article, we are going to use Hamilton's equations \ref{eq:hamilton} like in works \cite{levin1,levin2,levin}.
-We use the equations of motion obtained directly from the Hamiltonian function \ref{niceham} because we want to understand properties relevant to non-integrable cases, where all the equations of motion are coupled.
-Also from the numerical point of view the system \ref{eq:hamilton} are easier to code because there are no change signs related to the square roots like in \ref{radial}.
+This set of differential equations is very convenient for analysing important analytical properties like bifurcations in the reduced phase space \cite{bizyaev,teo,rana,rana1}.
+However, for the numerical calculations in the present article, we are going to use Hamilton's equations of motion Eq. (\ref{eq:hamilton}), like in works \cite{levin1,levin2,levin}.
+We use the equations of motion obtained directly from the Hamiltonian function Eq. (\ref{niceham}) because we want to understand properties relevant to non-integrable cases, where all the equations of motion are coupled.
+Also, from the numerical point of view, the ODE system Eq. (\ref{eq:hamilton}) is easier to code because there are no change signs related to the square roots like in Eq. (\ref{radial}).

-Also, we can construct the reduced 6-dimensional phase space to describe the dynamics of the system using the global time $t$ to parametrize the solutions of the systems of differential equations.
-To construct the system of differential equations for the reduced phase space, we only need to use the differential equation for $\dot{t}=\frac{dt}{d\tau}$ and the chain rule $\frac{d}{dt}= \frac{d \tau}{d t} \frac{d}{d\tau}$ to calculate the derivative whit respect to $t$ of the other coordinates and momenta in the system, for more details see the reference \cite{levin2}.
+Also, we can construct a reduced 6-dimensional phase space to describe the dynamics of the system using the global time $t$ to parametrize the solutions of the systems of differential equations.
+To construct the system of differential equations for that reduced phase space, we only need to use the differential equation $\dot{t}=\frac{dt}{d\tau}$ and the chain rule $\frac{d}{dt}= \frac{d \tau}{d t} \frac{d}{d\tau}$ to calculate the derivative with respect to $t$ of the other coordinates and momenta in the system, for more details see the reference \cite{levin2}.